isc-projects/stork/webui/README.md

 #### Using @angular/cli

-First extend your `src/environments/*.ts` files by adding the corresponding base path:
+First, extend the `src/environments/*.ts` files by adding the corresponding base path:

 ```
 export const environment = {